AI Methods and Applications

 Arno Solin

-Dr. Arno Solin is an Associate Professor in Machine Learning and Academy of Finland Research Fellow at the Department of Computer Science at Aalto University.
+Arno Solin is an Associate Professor in Machine Learning and Academy of Finland Research Fellow at the Department of Computer Science at Aalto University.

 Solin is also an ELLIS Scholar and holds an Adjunct Professorship (Title of Docent) at Tampere University, serves as a member of the Young Academy Finland, and is the coordinating professor of the ‘Next-generation Data-efficient Deep Learning’ program of the Finnish Center of Artificial Intelligence (FCAI).
 His research interests are data-efficient machine learning, especially in probabilistic methods for real-time inference and sensor fusion.

-Previously, Dr. Solin was a team lead in industry (2015–2017) and held an Academy of Finland post-doctoral fellowship (2017–2020).
+Previously, Solin was a team lead in industry (2015–2017) and held an Academy of Finland post-doctoral fellowship (2017–2020).
 He has also held visiting researcher positions in Prof. Neil Lawrence's group at the University of Sheffield (2013), the Computational and Biological Learning Lab (CBL) at the University of Cambridge (2017–2018), and Prof. Thomas Schön's group at Uppsala University (2019).
 He co-authored the book Applied Stochastic Differential Equations, published by Cambridge University Press.

 Marko Turpeinen